 Many of the ingredients in mattifiers have been deemed safe for use.
 If dimethicone is an ingredient in a mattifier, it should be no more than 24 percent of the product [source: Cosmetic Ingredient Review].
 If you're prone to breakouts, make sure that any product containing dimethicone is also non-comedogenic, to avoid clogging pores, or else avoid use of the product.

-For more information on controlling oily skin, follow the links on the next page.
+For more information on controlling oily skin, follow the links below.